 Matthew is a 2nd-semester electrical and computer engineering master’s student from Cary, NC focusing in VLSI, IC fabrication, and computer architecture.
 As the batteries and BMS subteam lead, he’s responsible for safely and reliably storing up to 4.74kWh of energy.
 When he’s not working on solar, he enjoys running, biking, trains, hard sci-fi (such as The Expanse), and following spaceflight.

-Alex is a third year Computer Engineering student at Georgia Tech with a background in Computer Science.
+Noah Dorfman is a fourth year Computer Engineering student at Georgia Tech with a background in computer science.
 He loves building things and solving problems, and listens almost exclusively to classic rock.
-As Drive Train lead for GTSR, he is responsible for turning all that solar power into forward motion.
+As Powertrain lead for GTSR, he is responsible for turning all that solar power into sweet forward motion.

 Gabe is a second-year materials science and engineering student from the Lone-Star State of Dallas, Texas.
 His responsibilities as Solar-Subteam Lead include overseeing subteam member projects, collaborating with aerobody for the development of SR-4’s array, and any project related to the improvement of the solar array and MPPT’s.
 Any accusations of a skunk-works project in the works related to quantum-dots are to be deemed “false”.